Written by ASAP’s expert immigration lawyers · Updated

 If you are going to a hearing, you can prepare for the possibility of detention.
 Eat a full meal beforehand and drink plenty of water.
 If you are detained it could be many hours before you can eat again.
 Wear comfortable clothes, and bring a sweater or jacket in case the detention facility is cold.

 Memorize the phone number of at least one person you trust or write their number on your arm, so that you can call them if you lose access to your phone.
-Ask them if they can help in case of an emergency, for example help picking children up from school.
+Ask them if they can help in case of an emergency (for example, help picking children up from school).
 Make sure they know your full name, A number, and date and country of birth.
 Make sure they know where to find your important documents.
 If you have a lawyer, make sure they know how to contact your lawyer.
 See another organization’s sample emergency plan.

 Learn more about immigration detention.

-ASAP aims to provide factual information about current immigration laws.
+The Asylum Seeker Advocacy Project (ASAP) aims to provide factual information about current immigration laws.
 This information is not legal advice.